dantayy/IGME-230/230-project-1-content.md

 ### Sound
   * The key to this game.
 Music will be either preset tunes with timestamps that the game will use to know when power-ups
   should do critical damage, or if I'm feeling really ambitious I'd like to let players put in their own music that a script could read the waveform of and auto-generate timestamps on the fly.
-Sound effects for the player-character would probably
+Sound effects for the player-character & enemies
-  be retro, but honestly it'll come down to what clashes with the music least.
+  would probably be retro, but honestly it'll come down to what clashes with the music least.

 ## Gameplay